escobarana/devops-smart-car/smart_carapi/README.md

 ![Command Line showing both URLs](../image/api/mainapp-terminal.png "Command Line")

 What you will see is the Swagger Documentation located in the main root.
-From this documentation, you can visualize the available models to have a more clear image of the system and under the `operations` tab you are able to make API calls against the Mongo Database.
+From this documentation, you can visualise the available models to have a more clear image of the system and under the `operations` tab you are able to make API calls against the Mongo Database.
 By default, there's one Car in the database so the responses will never be empty.
 This system is built this way because it was thought to be integrated with minimum one smart car, more can be added if